-Until you become an expat, it never occurs to you how much you take your daily lifestyle for granted.
-Only after living abroad, do you realize that culture shock and a country’s lifestyle differences comes in daily life-sized capsules called language barriers; and eventually, it mocks at your inability to do the simplest things.
+You never know much you take your daily lifestyle for granted…until you become an expat living in a country which is not your own.
+Living abroad, culture shock comes in daily life-sized capsules called language barriers; and eventually, it mocks at your inability to do the simplest and most basic things.
+Here are 12 Common Language Barriers When Living Abroad ( in Korea)

 Coming to Korea, I didn’t calculate the fact that the language barrier might pose a high wall within the daily workings of my lifestyle.
 I mean.. duh.
 I knew language barriers would affect me, but not to the extend it actually does.